all-contributors/cli/README.md

 ```

 These are the keys you can specify:
+- `emoji`: Specify custom emoji, can override the documented emojis.
+It doesn't really have to be emojis really.
 - `file`: File to write the list of contributors in.
 Default: 'README.md'
+- `imageSize`: Size (in px) of the user's avatar.
+Default: 100.
 - `owner`: Name of the user the project is hosted by.
 Example: `jfmengels/all-contributor-cli` --> `jfmengels`.
 By default will be parsed from the repo's homepage in `package.json` (TODO).
 - `project`: Name of the project.
+Example: `jfmengels/all-contributor-cli` --> `all-contributor-cli`.
 Default: Name of the project written in the `package.json` file (TODO).
-- `imageSize`: Size (in px) of the user's avatar.
-Default: 100.
-- `emoji`: Specify custom emoji, can override the documented emojis.
+- `template`: Define your own contributor template.
+Please read the code to see what you can define (**warning**: not sure it will work well after several tries).